Vulnerability Disclosure or Notification? Best Practices for Reaching Stakeholders at Scale: Best Practices for Large-Scale Vulnerability Disclosure and Notification

-All things considered, we recommend that a finder and support organisations establish an outgoing disclosure policy~\cite{vanderham_cvd_2023,reidsma_operationalizing_2023, ncsc_guideline_2018}, which includes legal terms, disclosure schedules, message templates, or exemptions, as implemented in~\cite{stivala_pdf_2024, koen_rpkiller_2023, chen_cvd_2024}.
-This can let recipients understand the disclosure procedure from a finder and protect the finder from unwanted behaviours such as legal actions~\cite{macnish_ethics_2020} and public criticism~\cite{koen_rpkiller_2023}.
-Moreover, we recommend that the stakeholders include a disclosure policy\cite{householder_cert_2017,ncsc_guideline_2018,vanderham_cvd_2023} or security.txt\cite{rfc9116} in their disclosure programs or responses.
-This helps a finder to initiate the disclosure and notification operations with the stakeholders with better preparation.
-As we observed in the community and selected work, disclosure policies and equivalent documentation are not widely implemented, and this has resulted in both finders and receiving parties having inefficient communication.

-Last but not least, one should be aware of the stance of stakeholders on disclosure or notification best practices.
+\textbf{To inform the intended disclosure or notification}, it's important to provide the motivation, mitigation scheduling, and legal terms, if possible.
+As we observed in the selected publications, disclosure policies and equivalent documentation are not widely implemented.
+This has resulted in both finders and receiving parties having inefficient communication. \begin{itemize} \item A finder should be aware of the stance of stakeholders during disclosure or notification.
 Not every stakeholder may want to adopt the best practices for different reasons.
-This has been documented in two vulnerability disclosure operations~\cite{vanhoef_krack_2017,koen_rpkiller_2023} with vendors refusing to participate in the remediation schedule despite having a national CSIRT as coordinator.
-Still, we encourage stakeholders to adopt best practices and participate in disclosure or notification operations.
+This has been reported in two disclosure operations~\cite{vanhoef_key_2017,koen_rpkiller_2023} with vendors refusing to participate in the remediation schedule despite having a national CSIRT as coordinator.
+Still, we encourage stakeholders to adopt best practices and participate in disclosure or notification operations. \item We recommend that a finder and support organisations establish an outgoing disclosure policy~\cite{vanderham_cvd_2023,reidsma_operationalizing_2023, ncsc_guideline_2018}, which includes legal terms, disclosure schedules, message templates, or exemptions, as implemented in~\cite{stivala_pdf_2024, koen_rpkiller_2023, chen_cvd_2024}.
+This allows recipients to understand the disclosure procedure from a finder and protects the finder from unwanted behaviours, such as legal actions \cite{macnish_ethics_2020} and public criticism \cite{koen_rpkiller_2023}. \item We recommend that the stakeholders include a disclosure policy\cite{householder_cert_2017,ncsc_guideline_2018,vanderham_cvd_2023} or security.txt\cite{rfc9116} in their disclosure programs or responses.
+This helps a finder to initiate the disclosure and notification operations with the stakeholders with better preparation. \end{itemize}